Master of Science

 Degree requirements

-To earn a M.S. in Computer Science at Virginia Tech, students must fulfill the following:
+To earn a M.S. in computer science at Virginia Tech, students must fulfill the following:

-- Total Credits: Minimum of 30 graduate-level credits.
+- Total credits: Minimum of 30 graduate-level credits.

 - Coursework: At least 21 credits from approved, letter-graded courses.